 Tuck these items in your dishwasher with your plates, glasses, and utensils.
 It’s a great way to turn a half-empty load into a full one that makes running the washer worth it.

 - Ziplock bags.
-Turn them inside out and slip them over the prongs on the top rack, then weight the edges with a glass or bowl.
+Turn them inside out, slip them over the prongs on the top rack, and then weigh the edges with a glass or bowl.
 Remove them before the heated drying cycle and pat them dry with a towel.

 - Microwave splatter covers and turntables.
 The covers can help keep smaller items from flipping over, too.

 - Refrigerator shelves and drawers.
 Let them sit on the counter for 10-15 minutes first to prevent cracks from extreme temperature changes.
 Shelves can go on the bottom rack and drawers on the top.